How to handle the GOOGL/GOOG split in StockMarketEye

-On April 2, 2014, Google Inc. implemented a special stock dividend.
-The dividend looked very much like a stock split and affected all owners of their Class A stock on the date of record, March 27.
+On April 3, 2014, Google stock split for the first time when they implemented a special dividend.
+This affected all owners of their Class A shares on the date of record (March 27, 2014).

-In effect, the dividend splits the value of Google’s Class A shares (voting shares) by half and issues a new class of shares, Class C (non-voting) shares.
-Anyone who owned Google Class A shares (pre-dividend symbol, GOOG) on the date of record (March 27) would receive an equal number of the new Class C shares.
+In effect, the dividend splits the value of Google’s Class A shares (voting shares) essentially in half and issues a new class of shares, Class C (non-voting) shares.
+For every 1,000 shares of Google Class A (pre-dividend symbol, GOOG) you owned on the date of record, you would receive 998 of the new Class C shares.

 The ticker symbol for the Class A shares changes to GOOGL (from GOOG) and the new Class C shares will trade under the old GOOG symbol.

 On the date of execution, April 3, those 20 shares would change their symbol from GOOG to GOOGL.
-On that date, your account would also be credited with 20 shares of the new Class C shares trading under the symbol GOOG.
+On that date, your account would also show 20 of the new Class C shares trading under the symbol GOOG.

 |April 2||April 3|